THE COALITION OF PROGRESSIVE ELECTORS:

 1. General meetings shall be held at the time and place, in accordance with the Society Act, that the directors shall decide.

 2. Notice of a General Meeting, Special Meeting, Issues Meeting, Policy Conference, Annual General Meeting, or Nominating Conference shall specify the time day and in general terms the nature of the business to be discussed, no later than 45 days prior to the date of the specified meeting.
 Notice of meeting place shall be given no later than 14 days before the specified meeting.
 These meeting notices shall be given in writing to all members in good standing and may, without limitation, be given by email, fax, personal delivery, or mail.
+In the event of a by-election, the usual 45 days notice may be reduced to no less than 21 days.

 Notice of Motions for amendments to the Constitution and/or Bylaws shall be similarly submitted to the membership no later than 45 days before a General Meeting or AGM, or may be given at a preceding General Meeting or AGM.